Coding-Storm-Official/Toxic-Word-Detector/README.md

 ![Text](https://user-images.githubusercontent.com/96690322/188584499-75e4e382-8606-4d2d-a0d1-63914ccb5b47.png)

 > __Note__
-The program is not 100% accurate and might falsely flag non toxic texts as toxic and vice versa.
+The program is not 100% accurate and might falsely flag non toxic texts as toxic and vice versa.The software/license owner can be charged for damages.

 <br>